FUTC-Coding/CMCCLI/README.md

 **Origin**: I started this project because I didn't have any knowledge of Go and wanted to learn it.

-CMCCLI is built with Go and uses [cobra](https://github.com/spf13/cobra) for handling command line inputs and [gabs](https://github.com/Jeffail/gabs) for handling dynamic json data.
+CMCCLI is built with Go and uses [cobra](https://github.com/spf13/cobra) for handling command line inputs, [gabs](https://github.com/Jeffail/gabs) for handling dynamic json data and [tablewriter](https://github.com/olekukonko/tablewriter) for displaying tables.
 CMCCLI is also licensed under [GPLv3](/LICENSE.md)

 As the name suggests, CMCCLI is based on the [coinmarketcap](https://coinmarketcap.com) API.
 The old public API will stop working on December 4th 2018.
 CMCCLI is built on the newly introduced [professional-api](https://pro.coinmarketcap.com) by coinmarketcap.